igormanojlovic/culearn/README.md

 [![cover](https://coveralls.io/repos/github/igormanojlovic/culearn/badge.svg)](https://coveralls.io/github/igormanojlovic/culearn)
 [![linkedin](https://img.shields.io/badge/LinkedIn-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/igormanojlovic/)

 Cumulant Learning is a pattern recognition method designed to support probabilistic time series forecasting with high and stable forecast accuracy and short execution time when dealing with high-resolution time series coming from numerous data sources.
-The research paper describing the proposed solution is currently in the writing/publishing process.
-However, if you are using this software before the paper is published, please cite one of the references [^1][^2][^3].
+This method has been publised in IEEE Transactions on Smart Grid, so if you are using this software for writing your own paper please cite the reference [^1] (preferably) or one of the references [^2][^3][^4][^5] (if you are using a specific subpart of the solution published in one of those papers).

 ## How does it work?

 Cumulant Learning is designed to recognize time series patterns as follows:

-1. Input time series are approximated and clustered to obtain the time series of normalized cluster-level cumulants, utilizing modified versions of existing representation methods[^1][^2][^3].
+1. Input time series are approximated and clustered to obtain the time series of normalized cluster-level cumulants.
 2. A set of regressors is used to capture local trends and time dependencies in the obtained cumulants based on lagged cumulant values, encoded time (calendar) features, and other exogenous features (such as weather in load forecasting).
 3. Trained regressors are used to predict the future cluster-level cumulants.
 Then, these cumulants are transformed into time series of normalized cluster-level quantiles based on Cornish–Fisher expansion.
 Finally, these quantiles are denormalized and combined into prediction intervals for individual time series.